KaltMax/GildedRose-Refactoring-Kata/csharp.NUnit/README.md

 dotnet test
 ```

 ## Unit Test Strategy

-We implemented a comprehensive test suite that covers all business rules from the Gilded Rose requirements specification.
+We implemented a test suite that covers all business rules from the Gilded Rose requirements specification.
 Our test strategy includes:

-1. **Single Responsibility Tests**: Each test focuses on verifying one specific rule or behavior to ensure clarity and maintainability.
+1. **Single Responsibility Tests**: Each test focuses on verifying one specific rule or behaviour.

 2. **Boundary Testing**: We test at the boundaries of the specification (e.g., quality never exceeding 50, quality never negative) to ensure these critical constraints are enforced.